-For 90 years, Blue Cross and Blue Shield (BCBS) companies have provided secure and stable healthcare coverage to people in communities across the country.
+For more than 90 years, Blue Cross and Blue Shield (BCBS) companies have provided secure and stable health care coverage to people in communities across the country.
 BCBS grew out of a grassroots approach to a prepaid hospital plan in 1929.

-The 36 independent and locally operated BCBS companies take what we learn from covering 1 in 3 Americans to make healthcare work better for everyone.
+The 35 independent and locally operated BCBS companies take what we learn from covering 1 in 3 Americans to make health care work better for everyone.

 Blue Cross established at Baylor University for Dallas public school teachers.